Manikantan-S/eatineater/README.md

 To extend the ontology, edit `scripts/build_graph.py` to add new classes or properties, then regenerate the TTL file.
 The Flask API automatically reflects additional data properties because SPARQL queries use labels and groups.

-## Sample Data

-`data/sample_recipes.json` and `data/recipes_sample.ttl` demonstrate the expected
-input schema and the generated RDF output.
-Use them to validate your pipeline before operating on the full Kaggle dataset.

-## License

-This project is provided for educational purposes.
-Verify the licensing terms of any external datasets before redistribution.